Before you start

 Full payment at booking – By default, guests must pay the full price of the experience to secure their booking.

-Deposit at booking – Let guests pay a percentage of the total price when they book.
-We’ll automatically send reminders to guests to pay the rest of the balance by a date you specify, or automatically charge their credit card according to a set payment plan.
+Deposit at booking – Customers can pay a percentage of the total price when they book.
+We’ll automatically send reminders to guests to pay the rest of the balance by a date you specify.

 Enquiry-only booking – Customers book through an enquiry form.